BERT-like Pre-training for Symbolic Piano Music Classification Tasks: Introduction

-This paper presents an empirical study employing PTMs to symbolic-domain music understanding tasks.
-In particular, being inspired by the growing trend of treating MIDI music as a ``language'' in deep generative models for symbolic music \cite{donahue2019lakhnes,huang2020pop,popmag20mm,songmass,hsiao21aaai,musemorphose}, we employ a Transformer based network pre-trained using a self-supervised training strategy called ``mask language modeling'' (MLM), which has been widely used in BERT-like PTMs in NLP \cite{bert,roberta,spanbert,xlnet,cross-lingual-lm}.
-Despite the fame of BERT, we are aware of only two publications that employ BERT-like PTMs for symbolic music classification \cite{tsai20ismir,musicbert}.
-We discuss how our work differs from these prior arts in Section \ref{sec:related_work}.
+This article presents an empirical study employing PTMs to symbolic-domain piano music classification tasks.
+In particular, inspired by the growing trend of treating MIDI music as a ``language'' in deep generative models for symbolic music \parencite{huang2018music,payne2019musenet,huang2020pop,musemorphose,musecoco}, we employ a Transformer-based network pre-trained by a self-supervised training strategy called ``masked language modelling'' (MLM), which has been widely used in BERT-like PTMs in NLP \parencite{bert,roberta,spanbert,xlnet,cross-lingual-lm}.
+Despite the fame of BERT, we are aware of only two publications that employ BERT-like PTMs for symbolic music classification \parencite{tsai20ismir,musicbert}.
+The first work \parencite{tsai20ismir} deals with optically scanned sheet music, while we use MIDI inputs.
+The second work \parencite{musicbert} uses a diverse set of multi-track MIDI files, while we intend to focus on piano music only.
+We discuss how our work differs from these two existing works in more detail in Section \ref{sec:related_work}.

-We evaluate the PTM on in total four music understanding tasks.
-These include two \emph{note-level classification tasks}, i.e., melody extraction \cite{chia01skyline,simonettaCNW19} and velocity prediction \cite{jeongKKLN19ismir,jeongKKN19icml}, and two \emph{sequence-level classification tasks}, i.e., composer classification \cite{tsai20ismir,lee20ismirLBD,kong2020largescale} and emotion classification \cite{grekow2009detecting,lin2013exploration,panda2013multi,panda2018}.
-We use in total five datasets in this work, amounting to 4,166 pieces of piano MIDI.
-We give details of these tasks in Section \ref{sec:task} and the employed datasets in Section \ref{sec:db}.
+We evaluate PTMs on four piano music classification tasks.
+These include two \emph{note-level classification tasks}, i.e., melody extraction \parencite{simonettaCNW19,note-affinity} and velocity prediction \parencite{widmer94aaai,jeongKKLN19ismir,jeongKKN19icml} and two \emph{sequence-level classification tasks}, i.e., style classification \parencite{lee20ismirLBD,kong2020largescale} and emotion classification \parencite{grekow2009detecting,lin2013exploration,panda2013multi,panda2018}.
+We use five datasets in this work, amounting to 4,166 pieces of piano MIDI.
+We give details of the datasets and tasks in Sections \ref{sec:db} and \ref{sec:task}.

-As the major contribution of the paper, we report in Section \ref{sec:exp} a comprehensive performance study of variants of PTM for this diverse set of classification tasks, showing that the ``pre-train and fine-tune'' strategy does lead to higher accuracy than strong recurrent neural network (RNN) based baselines (described in Section \ref{sec:baseline}).
-And, we study the effect of the way musical events are represented as \emph{tokens} in Transformers (see Section \ref{sec:token}); the corpus used in pre-training, e.g., including the MIDI (but not the labels) of the datasets of the downstream tasks in a transductive learning setting or not; and whether to freeze the self-attention layers of the PTM at fine-tuning.